-Interval Newton is an operator often used by interval methods to contract/filter the search space [10].
-Interval Newton uses an interval Taylor form to iteratively produce a linear system with interval coefficients.
+Interval Newton is an operator often used by interval methods to contract/filter the search space [12].
+The interval Newton operator uses an interval Taylor form to iteratively produce a linear system with interval coefficients.
 The main issue is that this system is not convex.
 Restricted to a single constraint, it forms a non-convex cone (a "butterfly"), as illustrated in Fig. 1-left.
 An n-dimensional constraint system is relaxed by an intersection of butterflies that is not convex either.
-(Examples can be found in [20, 13, 19].)
-Contracting optimally a box containing this non-convex relaxation has been proven to be NP-hard [14].
-This explains why the interval analysis community has worked a lot on this problem for decades [10].
+(Examples can be found in [24, 15, 23].)
+Contracting optimally a box containing this non-convex relaxation has been proven to be NP-hard [16].
+This explains why the interval analysis community has worked a lot on this problem for decades [12].